QuachNamLuong/look-book-webiste-expressjs-nextjs/README.md

 1. **Install Dependencies And Start Project**
     Make sure you have [Node.js](https://nodejs.org/) installed.
-    Navigate to folder /look-book-backend , /look-book-frontend and /selenimum-test run:
+    Navigate to folder /look-book-backend and /look-book-frontend run:
     ```bash
     npm install
     npm run dev
     ```

 2. **Run the Selenium Tests**
-    Go to the folder containing your Selenium tests (e.g., `selenium-test/`).
+    Go to the folder /selenium-test
-    Run the test files using Node.js:
+    Install Dependencies then run the test files using Node.js:
     ```bash
+    npm install
     node login.test.js
     ```